 - 1. To understand technical terms and concepts associated with process control domain. - 2.
 To build models using first principles approach as well as analyze models. - 3.
 To design, tune and implement PID Controllers to achieve desired performance for various processes - 4.
-To analyze systems and design & implement control schemes for various processes. - 5.
+To analyze the systems and implement control schemes for various processes. - 5.
 To comprehend on advanced process control strategies.